0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 5. **Global note uniqueness**: All created and consumed notes must be unique across batches.
 6. **Batch expiration**: The block height of the created block must be smaller or equal than the lowest batch expiration.
 7. **Block time increase**: The block timestamp must increase monotonically from the previous block.
-8. **Ephemeral note erasure**: If an ephemeral note is created and consumed in different batches, it is erased now.
-9. **Valid ephemeral note creation**: If an ephemeral note is consumed but not created within the block, the batch it contains is rejected.
+8. **Note erasure of erasable notes**: If an erasable note is created and consumed in different batches, it is erased now.
+If, however, an erasable note is consumed but not created within the block, the batch it contains is rejected.
 The Miden operator's mempool should preemptively filter such transactions.

 In final `Block` contains:
 - The commitments to the current global [state](state.md).